 Okay so first off, that might look like a lot of ingredients but that includes both the pie and homemade mashed potatoes.
 This recipe is actually perfect for using up leftover mashed potatoes.
 So you may not actually need all those ingredients, just the ones for the actual filling.

 - Ghee – we always use ghee after doing this Whole 30 meal plan but you can totally substitute butter instead if you don’t have ghee on hand.
+Or if you don’t want to use either of those, olive oil works as well.

 - Chicken broth – you can use either chicken or beef broth or bone broth.